-You must use Grants.gov to submit your Proposal.
+You must use Grants.gov to submit your Proposal (see the right-hand menu for a direct link to the application for this opportunity).
 All information necessary to apply is included in this announcement, the Application Instructions, and the forms on Grants.gov.
 If you need the information supplied in an alternative format, please call the NHPRC at 202-357-5010.